 X: the full Empathy eXperience

 X was designed to offer a layer over the customer app, to be launched when the search box receives interactions.
 When the entry point (such as magnifying glass or search box) is clicked, a whole layer is launched over the app, showing the search experience.
-Every customer has a setup project that imports X-Apps library and describes the customized configuration and visualization.
+Every customer has a setup project that imports X-Apps library and describes the customized configuration and visualisation.

 This setup project integration is described in the X-Apps documentation.
 Basically it requires the import of the library in the customer app which initializes the X-Apps library.